piciji/denise/readme.md

     * Note: a PRG can also be loaded as a D64
 * Windows 10/11: added dark UI mode
 * added LHA support
-    * added option to convert LHA to Amiga native filesystem (ADF or HDF)
+    * added option to convert LHA archives to Amiga native filesystem (ADF, HD-ADF or HDF)
-* supported relative paths
 * APP can be used fully or partially portable
 * added file history to make it easier to re-insert files
 * improved Shader management
     * fixed an error when parsing shaders (Bezel: koko-aio works again)